BSidesPDX/bsidespdx.org/events/2024/schedule.md

 </tr>
 <tr>
     <td markdown="span" align="center">**16:15**</td>
     <td markdown="span" align="center" colspan=4> **BSIDES Portland 2025 Planning begins**<br>See you all next year or sooner!
-We'll be packing up and out of the venue immediately after closings. <br>Speakers & Volunteers see your email for details about the VIP thank-you afterparty.</td>
+We'll be packing up and out of the venue immediately after closing. <br>Speakers & Volunteers, see your email for details about the VIP thank-you afterparty.</td>
 </tr>